 First 5 Ingredients: Chicken, Chicken Broth, Sunflower Seed Oil, Tricalcium Phosphate, Taurine

 Like other Tiki Cat recipes, this food consists of shredded chicken in broth and oil—a blend the company describes as a chicken consomme.
-It’s an extremely simple recipe with just chicken, chicken broth, sunflower seed oil, and a supplement blend that makes it nutritionally complete.
+It’s an extremely simple recipe with just chicken, chicken broth, sunflower seed oil, low magnesium and a supplement blend that makes it nutritionally complete.

 Those concerned with mineral management will appreciate that the ingredient list is free of fish and shellfish.
 The food’s phosphorus content is about 1.07% on a dry matter basis.